yandex-cloud/docs/en/_includes/mdb/mpg-conn-strings.md

 ### C++ userver {#userver}

-Install the userver framework following the instauction as [official site](https://userver.tech/) or use a [VM at Yandex Cloud Marketplace](https://yandex.cloud/en/marketplace/products/yc/userver).
+Install the userver framework following the instruction as [official site](https://userver.tech/) or use a [VM at Yandex Cloud Marketplace](https://yandex.cloud/en/marketplace/products/yc/userver).

 Create your project using the service template [with gRPC](https://github.com/userver-framework/pg_grpc_service_template)